Louisiana Iris [Loo-ee-see-AN-uh, EYE-ris] belongs to the family of Iridaceae and is a native to the United States.

 Learn more in our article on How To Get Rid of Caterpillars

-Be on a lookout for slugs and snails as well, as they might climb up flower stalks and damage the flowers.
+Be on the lookout for slugs and snails as well, as they might climb up flower stalks and damage the flowers.

 Louisiana Iris Uses